We The Men: How Forgetting Women's Struggles for Equality Perpetuates Inequality

 Research support from a Distinguished McKnight University Professorship and a University of Minnesota Institute for Advanced Study fellowship.

-Featured on a public television program and fifteen radio shows or podcasts.
+Featured on CNBC television, the Washington Post, Twin Cities PBS, National Public Radio, and fifteen other radio shows or podcasts.

 Family Law Reimagined (Harvard University Press 2014).

-Reviewed in the Harvard Law Review, the Texas Law Review, and the Child & Family Law Journal.
+Reviewed in the Harvard Law Review, the Texas Law Review, the Child & Family Law Journal, the Law Library Journal, and the Singapore Academy of Law Journal.

 Featured on Slate, CBS Radio, and Boston Public Radio.